 - 1. Press "9" and the toll free number on your phone card. - 2.
-To make a collect call, dial "0", operator and they will connect you with a direct collect number.
+To make a collect call, dial "0", and the operator will connect you with a direct collect number.
 Long-distance calls cannot be included on your hospital bill.